From the South

 This is a flexible bus service which can be booked by individual passengers in advance in the South Somerset area.
 The modern fleet of vehicles are comprehensively equipped including wheelchair lifts, constant running CCTV recording, digital radio communications and satellite navigation.

 Booking lines are open from 8.30am to 5pm Monday to Saturday.
 Lines are closed Sundays and Bank Holiday.

 Our new multi-storey car park has opened.
 Our existing car park (P1) is no longer available for public use.

 The car park is situated opposite the hospital’s main reception and will provide 650 spaces for patients, visitors and staff.
 Stairs and lifts are available from all floors.

 Our new car park is barrier-controlled, and uses pay-on-exit system.
 Other parts of the hospital site, including the drop-off points outside main reception and outside the Women’s Hospital entrance remain monitored by automatic number plate recognition cameras.

 Disabled parking – please note changes

-From 22nd March, disabled parking will be located on the ground floor of the new multi-storey car park.
+Disabled parking is located on the ground floor of the new multi-storey car park.

 A total of 31 dedicated spaces are provided for those displaying a Blue Badge.
 These motorists can also park in any other available bays (excluding parent and child, and reserved bays).